 We have seen a number of ISIS screenshots sent via email lately that clearly identify the student (or the student is identified in the body of the email) and contains a great deal of sensitive data, or data the recipient may not have a legitimate educational interest in receiving.
-Please use your knowledge of FERPA and university policies before sending this much information out about a student, and if still needed - send the screenshot as a password-protected document.
+Please use your knowledge of FERPA and university policies before sending this much information about a student.
+If still needed, send the screenshot as a password-protected document.

 Has your insurance company or other provider requested verification of your college enrollment?
 If so, get your Spring 2015 enrollment verification for free without a trip to the Office of the Registrar.

 If you graduated in December 2014, be sure to meet the following deadlines to receive your diploma!